oderdene/price-image-pretraining/README.md

 This repo's attempt is try to pre-train images of prices.

 # Todo
 - DONE : Write simple cropper data augmenter since price image doesn't have much color
 - DONE : Create an encoder model
-- ONGOING : Do some contrastive training
+- DONE : Implement some contrastive training
+- ONGOING : Implement model checkpointing
 - Plot some image's features on tSNE
 - Freeze trained layer for preparation of finetune
 - Fine-tune model for classification